 I honestly don’t know anyone who is “too hot” during a nice long, hour dive – even in 85-degree water! (do you?)
 So just be prepared, and make sure you have the appropriate thermal protection for your body.

 If you’re still just not sure what to pack for Cozumel diving, please consult this full guide to wetsuits and thermal layers recommended for Cozumel diving.
 It will help you narrow it down and pack the right gear for your dive trip.

 Carnaval in Cozumel – Mexico’s Mardi Gras

-The Carnaval celebration in Cozumel is one of the largest in Mexico and is quite a spectacle of costume, music, joyous performance.
+The Carnival celebration in Cozumel is one of the largest in Mexico and is quite a spectacle of costume, music, joyous performance.

-In typical years, however, the Cozumel Carnaval is worth scheduling your visit around.
+In typical years, the Cozumel Carnaval is worth scheduling your visit around.

 Every year (while dates are subject to change here and there) the event – like its counterparts in Rio, Mexico City, Italy, Spain, Trinidad, and of course New Orleans’ Mardi Gras – is filled with weeks of rambunctious run-up performances and preparations.

-The run up to Carnival in Cozumel has bedazzled competitions for the King, Queen, and various ‘court’ members of the annual Carnaval, amazing dresses and costumes, and impressive public performances of song and dance in the weeks before the main parades.
+The run up to Carnival in Cozumel has bedazzled competitions for the King, Queen, and various ‘court’ members of the annual extravaganza, full of amazing dresses and costumes, and impressive public performances of song and dance in the weeks before the main parades.

 Then, of course, these culminate in multiple huge, boisterous public carnival parades right through the center of downtown San Miguel de Cozumel.

 In Cozumel, candy and beads are thrown, partying is widespread, and the biggest and final parade along Cozumel’s “Malecon” (Melgar Avenue) happens on the evening of “Fat Tuesday.”